 Editor’s Note: Are you an excel wizard?
 You might be a good fit for Ladder!
-We’re hiring in New York, Austin, and London.
+We’re hiring in New York, Austin, London, and Wroclaw.

 Most marketers can’t use Excel.